Lu Kang (diplomat)

-Lu Kang (陆慷; born 14 May 1968) is a Chinese diplomat who currently serves as the Chinese Ambassador for Indonesia.
-He previously served as the Director of the Department of North American and Oceanian Affairs of the Ministry of Foreign Affairs of the People's Republic of China.
+Lu Kang (陆慷; born 14 May 1968) is a Chinese diplomat currently serving as deputy minister of the International Department of the Chinese Communist Party since May 2024.
+He previously served as the director of the Department of North American and Oceanian Affairs of the Ministry of Foreign Affairs of the People's Republic of China.
+His most recent diplomatic post was as the Chinese ambassador to Indonesia, where he served from 2022 to 2024.